Leobarcena/project-vga-verilog/index.md

 I programmed the FPGA through Vivado, connected the VGA cable to a monitor and verified the output.

 Here is what the original display looked like before I edited anything:
+I had forgotten to take a picture of my screen at the time I got the demo working.
+This picture I have demonstrated is from one of my class mates.
 <img src="https://github.com/Leobarcena/project-vga-verilog/blob/main/docs/assets/images/20251111_140059.jpg">

 ### **Template Code**